 All changes of registration must be approved with the signature of the advisor.
 In most instances, registration for a course will not be permitted after the course has been in session for one full week.
 With the permission of the advisor, a student may withdraw from a course.
 A fee is charged for every course change added at the student’s request after the publicized Add/Drop Period (the first full week of classes).

 Withdrawal from a Course

-When a student withdraws from a course after the first week and before the end of the tenth week of the semester, a “W” will appear on the grade report.
-“W” indicates withdrawal from a course through the tenth week of semester classes except for the first-semester freshman who may withdraw from a course through the last day of the semester.
+When a student withdraws from a course after the first week and before the end of the 10th week of the semester, a “W” will appear on the grade report.
+“W” indicates withdrawal from a course through the 10th week of semester classes except for the first-semester freshman who may withdraw from a course through the last day of the semester.

 Change of Major